zzzprojects/learn-orm/tutorials/dapper-transaction/insert-data.md

 }
 ```

-Let's execute the above code and if you retrieve all the authors and books from the database, you will see that the new records are added at the end.
+Let's execute the above code, and if you retrieve all the authors and books from the database, you will see that the new records are added at the end.

 <img src="images/insert-data-1.png" alt="Retrieve data">